 You could always opt to eat acai berries (though they may be hard to find depending on where you are – they are sourced mostly from the Amazons in Brazil)

-Acai may fight cancer.
+Acai may fight cancerous cells.
 One study did find that certain chemicals in acai may prove to be beneficial in fighting cancer (3).

 Though no research has been done to prove the effectiveness of acai supplements on the prevention or the treatment of cancer, the study is promising; it showed that chemicals within the acai berry have been known to cause apoptosis in leukemia cells.